ansys/actions/doc/source/migration_guide.rst

 **Migration Steps:**

-- To set up your repository to use ``ansys/actions/doc-changelog``, follow these steps:
+- To set up your repository to use ``ansys/actions/doc-changelog``, see the `changelog implementation in PyMechanical <https://github.com/ansys/pymechanical/pull/617>`_ or follow these steps:

   1. Add the following lines to the pyproject.toml file, replacing {repo-name} with the name of the repository.
-For example, pymechanical.
+For example, ``pymechanical``.

     .. code:: python